AMMMetaTherm

 The same wave equation, three orders of magnitude apart.

-A phononic crystal opens a band gap in the dispersion relation at f ≈ c/2a, where c is the speed of sound in the medium and a is the lattice constant.
-At a = 1 mm, the gap falls in the audible range — the regime AMM has engineered since 2014.
-At a = 10 nm, it falls in the THz, where thermal phonons carry heat in solids.
-The mathematics is identical; only the manufacturing process changes.[1][2]
+A phononic crystal opens a band gap in the dispersion relation at f ≈ c/2a, where c is the speed of sound in the medium and ais the lattice constant.
+The same wave physics holds from the audible range to the THz regime, where thermal phonons carry heat in solids.
+MetaTherm’s patented geometry engineers that dispersion directly.
+The mathematics is identical at every scale; only the manufacturing process changes.[1][2]

 02 · THE MOMENT